How to Meal Prep for the Week (Without Burning Out)

 - Friday: a simple salad or soup to close out the week

 Not sure which recipes to build your week around?
-Food Noggin's Tonight's Best feature suggests meals based on what's already in your pantry, which makes planning around your prep even easier.
+Food Noggin's Tonight's Best feature suggests meals based on what's already in your pantry, making planning your prep even easier.

 Keeping It From Getting Boring